IrinaAdeniyi/FunTime-Celebrations/README.md

 | Header     | Looks good in all screen sizes|  Works as expected        |
 | Logo       | On click takes you to home page                   | Works as expected         |
 | Navigation bar | Active page bold, colapse on phone size       | Works as expected         |
+|

 # Troubleshooting
 1. I had an initial issue with the favicon, as I was unsure how to create a new one for my website.
 After reading the documentation I was able to add the right favicon for my website and make it work.

 2. I encountered an issue with the navbar position, but after carefully reading the documentation on Bootstrap it was resolved.

-3. I struggled to position the text in the footer (Contact section) - but was resolved reading documentation
+3. I struggled to position the text in the footer (Contact section) - but was resolved reading documentation.

+4. While styling the navbar, the CSS I used to change the text colour in the navbar overrode the *active* class from Bootstrap.
+After researching I managed to find the solution by targeting the *active* class and giving it a different colour and style them bold.

 # Remaining bugs